johnbrc/MPD-Distribution/EN/MPD-FH/MPD-FH.md

 1. Awakening or strengthening contextual ownership of the call to serve God's eternal purpose
 - 	Promoting lifelong commitment to missional action and disciplines, including the generational formation of disciples
-- 	Envisioning personal, communal and cultural transformation.
+- 	Encouraging personal, communal and cultural transformation.

 ### Theology ###